 Washington might not even be done making moves this off-season.
 Wizards head coach Randy Wittman has spoken about adding more depth to the roster, in order to increase their chances of making the playoffs.
 It’s been a long time where playoffs seem like an inevitability, but next season just might be Washington’s year.

-Tags: Atlanta Hawks Boston Celtics Bradley Beal Brooklyn Nets Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Detroit Pistons Featured Indiana Pacers John Wall Miami Heat Milwaukee Bucks Nba Eastern Conference Preview New York Knicks Orlando Magic Philadelphia 76ers Popular Toronto Raptors Washington Wizards
+Tags: Atlanta Hawks Boston Celtics Bradley Beal Brooklyn Nets Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Detroit Pistons Indiana Pacers John Wall Miami Heat Milwaukee Bucks Nba Eastern Conference Preview New York Knicks Orlando Magic Philadelphia 76ers Toronto Raptors Washington Wizards